teifip/node-webtokens/README.md

 The `setIssuer` method does not throw errors.
 If `issList` is not a string or an array of strings, then the action is simply ignored.

-> Token verification enforces the presence of the `iss` claim in the token payload only if the `setIssuer` method is invoked before proceeding with teh verification.
+> Token verification enforces the presence of the `iss` claim in the token payload only if the `setIssuer` method is invoked before proceeding with the verification.

 **parsedToken.verify(key[, callback])**
 **parsedToken.verify(keystore[, callback])**